huvso/study/python/typeChecking/00 TypeSystems.md

   7-2 Duck Types and Protocols
   7-3 The Optional Type
   7-4 Example: The Object(ive) of the Game
-  7-5 Type Hints for Methods
+  7-5 Type Hint for Methods
   7-6 Classes as Types
   7-7 Returning self or cls
   7-8 Annotating *args and **kwargs